-By taking matters to the extreme, Atwoood’s dystopian novel becomes a moral cautionary tale, necessary because of humanity’s great propensity for acclimation: “Truly amazing what people can get used to, as long as there are a few compensations.”
+By taking matters to the extreme, Atwood’s dystopian novel becomes a moral cautionary tale, necessary because of humanity’s great propensity for acclimation: “Truly amazing what people can get used to, as long as there are a few compensations.”
 The story takes place in the not-too-distant future, in which radical Christian Protestants foment a revolution and establish the Republic of Gilead, a theocratic, military dictatorship located on the edge of what was once the United States of America.
 “That’s how they were able to do it, in the way they did, all at once, without anyone knowing beforehand … That was when they suspended the Constitution.
 They said it would be temporary.
 There wasn’t even any rioting in the streets… The thing to do, they said, was to continue as usual.”
 In this society, people are separated based on status and gender, and they are required to dress in clothing signaling their function in society.
-During the chaos that had been created by a second American civil war, the revolutionaries took power and instituted a new world order based on the Old Testament and ultra-Conservative values.
+During the chaos that had been created by a second American civil war, the revolutionaries took power and instituted a new world order based on the Old Testament and ultra-conservative values.
 The women were returned to the ‘normal’ status that had been theirs since the dawn of time, as handmaids dedicated to childbearing—“The Commander said… all we’ve done is return things to Nature’s norm.”

+The leaders in The Handmaid’s Tale are a group who pore over the Bible trying to find what they take to be useful instruction.
 The story is told from the point of view of an educated woman named Offred, who finds herself wearing a wimple and occupying the new status of a handmaid, serving as a concubine used for reproductive purposes by the men of the ruling class: “This way they’re protected, they can fulfill their biological destinies in peace.”
 In her epilogue, the author explains why it is necessary to learn about women’s status from literary works and not just academic scholarship.
 She describes an academic symposium that took place after the fall of the Gileadite regime, in which Professor Pieixoto—who along with his colleague Professor Knotly Wade, discovered Offred’s tapes in a sealed iron chest and transcribed them—speaks.
 The topic of the symposium was “Problems of Authentication in Reference to the Handmaid’s Tale.”
 The fact that Atwood chose to conclude the book with this academic symposium attests to her criticism of the academic world’s attitude to this subject.

 In his lecture, Professor Pieixoto tells the story in a manner entirely devoid of empathy, as he objectively—as it were—analyses the Gileadite Period: